 Nothing changes in real terms when the government issues bonds with a volume of 10 units in period 2.
 The household sector’s deposits are reduced to zero and so are the government's overdrafts.
 The central bank’s balance sheet reduces to zero.
 The household sector holds bonds instead of deposits and the government switches overdrafts into bond liabilities.
 The central bank is out as an intermediary and there is a DIRECT creditor-debtor relationship between the household and the government sector in the form of bonds or similar types of government securities.

 In period 4 the whole securitization transaction is exactly reversed.
 The government sector takes up 10 units overdrafts and redeems the bonds.
 Accordingly, the household sector’s stock of bonds is reduced from 10 to zero and the deposits go up from zero to 10.

 In period 5 the households are taxed, they dissave and the government fully repays the overdrafts.
 In period 6 everything is again as it was in the initial period.

 In real terms, the securitization over period 2, 3, 4 makes absolutely no difference.
 Only the form of assets and liabilities changes.
-The household sector hold bonds instead of deposits.
+The household sector holds bonds instead of deposits.

 Now it is assumed that the central bank buys the bonds in period 4 from the household sector.
 So the household sector’s stock of bonds goes down to zero and deposits go up to 10.
 The central bank has now 10 units of bonds on the asset side instead of government overdrafts.
-The credit relationship between central bank and government takes now the form of bonds.
+The credit relationship between the Central Bank and government takes now the form of bonds.